burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 But in fact, if think deeply then in most cases the performance is due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) is the currency (money) under which it's possible to buy other features from the list above because these features are *not coming for free*.

 Nowadays, in 2024 due to [Tobex Index May 2024](https://www.tiobe.com/tiobe-index/), the interpretable scripting language [Python](https://www.python.org/) is the most popular in the world.
 Interestingly, Python has been designed originally only as a replacement for Bash.
-That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the author of Python scripting Language:
+That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the author of Python scripting Language Guido van Rossum:

 > "...My original motivation for creating Python was the perceived need for a higher-level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
 So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

-It is not a secret anymore that today people try to apply [Python](https://www.python.org/) beyond launching scripts but creating other user space applications.
+It is not a secret anymore that today people try to apply [Python](https://www.python.org/) beyond launching scripts, but creating other user space applications.
 It may be a choice to use Python in the case of:

-* (a) Underlying Algorithms that you need to use are implemented in C++ or inside Hardware
+* (a) Underlying Algorithms that you need to use are implemented in C++
+* (b) Underlying Algorithms that you need to use are implemented in Hardware
-* (b) The algorithms are available via Python bindings with suitable interfaces
+* (c) The algorithms are available via Python bindings with suitable interfaces
-* (c) The overhead of Python Interpreter is negligible
+* (d) The overhead of Python Interpreter is negligible
-* (d) There is a big part of the system has already been implemented in Python
+* (e) There is a big part of the system has already been implemented in Python

 We think the main reason for the popularity of Python is primarily due to the fast learning curve measured by three days (only Language, no external libraries, frameworks, or middleware).
 At the same time, it's impossible to learn C++ in 3 days.
 We think the C++ community should think about it for its survival.

-But any interpretable languages are not a choice when actual time matters or subtle control over the memory in DRAM or any memory/compute inside any device connected to the computer matters, even for programming only in user space.
+But any interpretable languages are not a choice when actual time matters or subtle control over the memory matters or any memory/compute inside any device connected to the computer matters, even for programming only in user space only.

 ## Downsides of Interpretable Languages

-Probably, it's worthwhile to highlight some downside of interpretable languages:
+Probably, it's worthwhile to highlight some downside of interpretable languages and articulated them exactly:

 1. The interpreter parses the program's text (source code) line by line (that is represented in text form or extremely high-level instructions).
 It is highly inefficient from the start even to execute such high-level code.
 As a consequence, Interpretable languages provide algorithms in practice that can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code (and such examples exist).
 The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the software: (Interpreter, Just In Time compiler, and Compiler).